Does a Murphy Bed Require a Special Mattress?

 King-76” wide x 80” long

-Murphy beds do not use box springs.
-Most Murphy beds function as platform beds and support the mattress so there is no need for a box spring.
-Some Murphy beds do require a thin bunkie board, but it is much less common.
-Once again, it is important to contact the Murphy bed manufacturer to get all the details.
+Murphy bed mattresses do not require box springs.
+Most Murphy beds function as platform beds and support the mattress without a box spring.
+Some models may need a thin bunkie board, but that’s much less common.
+Always consult your Murphy bed manufacturer to confirm details.

 Which mattresses will work in Murphy beds?